Algebra

 Abstract Algebra

-Groups, rings, fields, Galois theory, and homological algebra — the algebra of structures.
+Groups, rings, fields, modules, and the structural language of modern algebra.

 3. 03